naumenko-sa/crt/README.md

 ## Overview

-- SpliceJunctionDiscovery.py calls samtools to discover splice junctions parsing CIGARs.
+- SpliceJunctionDiscovery.py discovers splice junctions calling samtools and parsing CIGARs.
 - AddJunctionsToDatabase.py load junction information to the sqlite database.
 - FilterSpliceJunctions.py outputs junctions present in a sample and absent in controls.